arthexis/Tome/Mysteries/Principia/2 Copas: Mystery of Vessels.md

 ## Move: Sense the Ripple

-When you are about to __attempt an action that could hurt you or is bound to fail__, the MC tells you.
-You can then choose a different course of action, such as performing a quick rite (using any Principia, not only Vessels).
+When you are about to __attempt an action that could hurt you or is bound to fail__, the MC tells you and gives you a choice: go ahead and suffer the consequence or take a different course of action, such as performing a quick rite (you can use any of the Four Principia, not only Vessels).

-This Move also triggers when something external is going to hurt, change or bind the Initiate, so that they always have one chance to use a quick rite in response.
+This Move also triggers when something external is going to hurt, change or bind the Initiate, so that they always have one chance to use a quick rite in response to danger.

 ## Move: Hone the Vessel